GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

  • Cannot wear armor.
  • Critical hits of Fire and Lightning attacks leave the subject vulnerable until the end of the round, even if the subject would not be wounded by it.
  • The subject gains a +6 bonus to any checks saves involving hiding among plant life so long as it remains still, or a +2 bonus while moving.
- • Undead and Plant creatures cannot recognise the subject as a creature while still and until the end of any round it first perceives it moving.
+ • Undead and Plant creatures cannot recognize the subject as a creature while still and until the end of any round it first perceives it moving.
  • Unarmed attacks gain a 1d6 bonus against undead creatures.
  • Unarmed attacks from undead and plant creatures against the creature have disadvantage.
  • Any effect which would heal the subject has a 1 in 6 chance not to.
  • They do not have to swim in water, instead walking on the surface below.
- • It is not as dependant on whatever medium it must breathe, if any, being able to hold it for twice as long.
+ • It is not as dependent on whatever medium it must breathe, if any, being able to hold it for twice as long.
  • If the creature is subject to the standard tables for defense, it uses the table below.
-If not it is subject to the following;
-*  Cold, Cutting, and Fire attacks have advantage against the creature.
+If not it is subject to the following;  Cold, Cutting, and Fire attacks have advantage against the creature.
 Bare, Club, Force, Ki and Radiant attacks have disadvantage on the creature.

 **Table**: *Attack versus Xylary Form*
 | Weapon                 |          |            |         |            |         |